-5. Determine Where You Want to Go and What Your Objectives Should be to Get There
+5. Determine Where You Want to Go and What Your Objectives Should Be to Get There

-With these challenges in mind, envision where you see your business in the future after you’ve overcome them.
+Envision where you see your business in the future after you’ve overcome the challenges you’ve identified based on the information about your ideal customers and your competitors.
 Then, you’re ready to think through what realistic steps you need to take to get there.

-Think backwards from where you want to be to define the results you want to see and the objective that will get you there in a layered approach.
-Formulating these goals will be different for each business, but the process of defining objectives and results will largely look the same across the board as you chart your path.
+Formulating these long-term business goals will be different for each organization, but the process of defining objectives and results will largely look the same across the board as you chart your path.

 Ultimately, it’s important to remember to make decisions that will allow for flexibility in the areas you want to grow in the future, even if they may not be the most comfortable decisions for the here and now.
 This means you’ll need to stop, adapt and refocus less as you reach your long-term business goals.

 Setting Long-Term Business Goals and Formulating a Business Strategy